The Fiduciary’s Role In A Merger Or Acquisition

 However, if done improperly, this will quickly become one of your biggest (and most expensive) problems to correct after the deal is closed.

-Contact ERISA Advisory Group To Ensure Your Transition Is ERISA Compliant
+Contact Us To Ensure Your Transition Is ERISA Compliant

-If you are facing a Merger or Acquisition and want to ensure that your company properly transitions its ERISA Health & Welfare or Qualified Retirement Plan, then contact ERISA Advisory Group today.
+If you are facing a Merger or Acquisition and want to ensure that your company properly transitions its ERISA Health & Welfare or Qualified Retirement Plan, then schedule a time to speak with one of our fiduciaries.